Saturday, May 26, 2018

 1 Now there was a Pharisee named Nicodemus, a leader of the Jews.
 2 He came to Jesus by night and said to him, "Rabbi, we know that you are a teacher who has come from God; for no one can do these signs that you do apart from the presence of God."
 3 Jesus answered him, "Very truly, I tell you, no one can see the kingdom of God without being born from above."
 4 Nicodemus said to him, "How can anyone be born after having grown old?
 Can one enter a second time into the mother's womb and be born?"
 5 Jesus answered, "Very truly, I tell you, no one can enter the kingdom of God without being born of water and Spirit.
 6 What is born of the flesh is flesh, and what is born of the Spirit is spirit.
 7 Do not be astonished that I said to you, 'You must be born from above.'
 8 The wind blows where it chooses, and you hear the sound of it, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit."
 9 Nicodemus said to him, "How can these things be?"
 10 Jesus answered him, "Are you a teacher of Israel, and yet you do not understand these things?
 11 "Very truly, I tell you, we speak of what we know and testify to what we have seen; yet you do not receive our testimony.
 12 If I have told you about earthly things and you do not believe, how can you believe if I tell you about heavenly things?
 13 No one has ascended into heaven except the one who descended from heaven, the Son of Man.
 14 And just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, 15 that whoever believes in him may have eternal life.
 16 "For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.
 17 "Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him.

-John 3:1-17 is part of a segment that extends to verse 21, containing the discourse of Jesus with Nicodemus in Jerusalem, the first of the discourses in this gospel.
-In Chapter 2, Jesus was one who turned water into wine at a wedding and one who appeared in the courts of the temple to cleanse it.
-Now, we see Jesus as a patient and learned teacher.
-The story is unique to this gospel.
+In 3:1-4:3 is the first lengthy discourse that illustrates the fundamental truth that Christ has come to inaugurate a new order in religion.
+It is the first of the lengthy discourses in John that set his gospel apart from the other three.
+He does so by reflecting upon the relation of Jesus to the Law.
 The discourse discloses and brings home the significance of the Christian revelation, but it is also a summons, a strengthening of faith and a moral exhortation.
 We best understand it as a proclamation composed by the evangelist that makes use of a lofty style such as is usual in a revelation discourse.
 It contains the whole Johannine preaching in succinct form.
+Jesus is confronted with a favorable and friendly representative of the old order, a teacher of Israel, that is being superseded.
+We see Jesus as a patient and learned teacher.
+Nicodemus plays the part expected from the interlocutors in debates constructed by John.
+It is not possible to draw a clear line between reported discourse to the reflections of the evangelist.
 It begins with the typical misunderstanding of the one engaging Jesus.
 In doing so, it shows human weakness in approaching matters of the Spirit.
-It shows the unique relationship between God and Jesus as Son.
+The background for this discourse is provided by the saying of Jesus that unless you become like little children you will not enter the kingdom of God (Mk 10:15).
+This rebirth is the condition of entering eternal life (Kingdom of God), here and now, and in doing so, ceases to be conceived as crude miracle and acquires religious significance.
+Rebirth is necessary because there are two levels of existence, that of flesh and that of spirit.
+The main theme of the discourse is the passage of human beings out of the lower order of existence, the realm of flesh, into the higher order of existence, the realm of spirit in which alone is eternal life.
+This echoes the prologue expression in 1:13 of being born of God.
+It shows the unique relationship between the Father and Jesus as Son.
 It shows the important work of the Spirit in bringing people to see what God has done in Jesus.
 It stresses the importance of a transition or transformation in the lives of human beings.
+The monologue into which the discourse develops after the retirement of Nicodemus in 3:11 works with the ideas of the prologue, where it also refers to the incarnation of the Word, and in this discourse refers to the only son of the Father, the descent and ascent of the Son of Man opens the possibility of eternal life, of moving from the realm of flesh to that of spirit, using the imagery of rebirth.
+In verse 17, the argument moves from the idea of life to that of light.[1]
 We need to move from darkness to light and from death to life.
 It stresses the importance of an event of revelation in Jesus.
 It also stresses the importance of an event in your life and mine as we hear of the event of revelation in Jesus and respond to it.
 Yet even our response is because of the work of the Spirit.

 This passage provides one of the New Testament sources for reflection upon the Trinity.
 It hints at the relationship between Father, Son, and Spirit.
 It does so in a way that reminds us of the importance of relationships.
 In fact, our human experience of relationships may well be the best way for us to think about the Trinity.
 As soon as we even try to define it in a logical or mathematical way, we run the risk of heresy.
 It may well be that the doctrine of the Trinity reveals that relationships stand at the heart of the universe.
 Atoms do not exist unless they are in relationship with other atoms.
 You and I do not exist unless in relationships with others.
 Even God exists in relationship.
 The human soul is not within.
 The human soul is not without.
 The human soul is between.
 This means that we exist personally, communally, and socially in relationship with others.
 Our identity is as the body of Christ in relationships with this world.
 If the essence of God is oneness in community, it may well mean that the destiny toward which Christians pray and work is oneness in community with each other and with creation.